 The need for doctors in 2008 was reported to be 2000, but Canada had just 20017.

 Regardless of its strengths or flaws, the Kelowna Accord was never passed into law, nor were its spending targets met.
-Instead, health funding was capped starting from 1996-1997 at 3 per cent, while the number of indigenous Canadians who were covered by provincial standards and federal funds increased dramatically.
+Instead, health funding was capped starting from 1996-1997 at 3 per cent, while the number of Indigenous peoples in Canada who were covered by provincial standards and federal funds increased dramatically.

-In a pre-budget submission in 2011, the Assembly of First Nations identified a $805 million shortfall over five years in the Non-Insured Health Benefits (NIHB) Program, caused mainly by tens of thousands of new registered indigenous Canadians, stemming from court challenges.
+In a pre-budget submission in 2011, the Assembly of First Nations identified a $805 million shortfall over five years in the Non-Insured Health Benefits (NIHB) Program, caused mainly by tens of thousands of new registered Indigenous peoples in Canada, stemming from court challenges.

 That did not include other budgets that impact on health.
 Education moneys might be used to provide snack programmes in remote schools, or infrastructure funding could provide better housing and, in turn, reduce health problems from mould and damp.

 Health Canada did not reply to requests for comment for this feature.